AlbertoRodriguezSanz/SPI-Master-Receive-Only-Test/spi-slave-test-bc-main/README.md

-The SPI module for the slave device is implemented through

 ### SPI Slave Device

 This device's firmware is programmed through "bare metal coding", which is a low-level type of programming (C language), without any abstraction or superior software layers, that is hardcoded to the device at a hardware level and optimizes code execution.
 The same definition and implementation of the functions used in the master device are done for the slave device in the `main.c` file directly, removing two abstraction layers.